-Optimizing Nondecomposable Loss Functions in Structured Prediction
+Optimizing Non-Decomposable Loss Functions in Structured Prediction

-Mani Ranjbar, Tian Lan, Yang Wang, Steven N. Robinovitch, Ze-Nian Li, and Greg Mori
+Mani Ranjbar, Tian Lan, Yang Wang, Steven N. Robinovitch, Ze-Nian Li, Greg Mori

-Abstract-We develop an algorithm for structured prediction with nondecomposable performance measures.
-The algorithm learns parameters of Markov Random Fields (MRFs) and can be applied to multivariate performance measures.
-Examples include performance measures such as F{β} score (natural language processing), intersection over union (object category segmentation), Precision/Recall at k (search engines), and ROC area (binary classifiers).
+Abstract-We develop an algorithm for structured prediction with non-decomposable performance measures.
+The algorithm learns parameters of Markov random fields and can be applied to multivariate performance measures.
+Examples include performance measures such as F{β} score (natural language processing), intersection over union (object category segmentation), Precision/Recall at k (search engines) and ROC area (binary classifiers).
 We attack this optimization problem by approximating the loss function with a piecewise linear function.
-The loss augmented inference forms a Quadratic Program (QP), which we solve using LP relaxation.
+The loss augmented inference forms a quadratic program (QP), which we solve using LP relaxation.
 We apply this approach to two tasks: object class-specific segmentation and human action retrieval from videos.
 We show significant improvement over baseline approaches that either use simple loss functions or simple scoring functions on the PASCAL VOC and H3D Segmentation datasets, and a nursing home action recognition dataset.

-Index Terms-Optimization, large-margin, structural SVM
+Index Terms-Optimization, Large-Margin, Structural SVM

-1 Introduction
+1 INTRODUCTION

-TE develop an algorithm for learning the parameters of structured Markov Random Field (MRFs) models against nondecomposable performance measures.
-Solving challenging vision problems such as image understanding, object category segmentation, and video retrieval arguably requires the use of structured models-those incorporating relationships between multiple input and output entities.
-Evidence for this comes from state-of-the-art approaches to the aforementioned problems.
+T E develop an algorithm for learning the parameters of structured Markov Random Field models against non-decomposable performance measures.
+Solving challenging vision problems such as image understanding, object category segmentation, and video retrieval arguably requires the use of structured models those incorporating relationships between multiple input and output entities.
+Evidence for this comes from stateof-the-art approaches to the aforementioned problems.
 For example, Hoiem et al. [1] formulate image understanding models that tie together object locations, camera parameters, and surfaces.
 Blaschko and Lampert [2] localize objects using an efficient solution to a structured output regression model.
 Desai et al. [3] learn models for simultaneously detecting all objects in an image.
-Nonmax suppression and contextual object cooccurrence statistics are learned in a discriminative fashion.
-Object category segmentation is a canonical example of a structured labeling problem-individual pixel labels are not obtained independently, but by considering structured relationships over groups of pixels (e.g., [4], [5], [6]).
+Nonmax suppression and contextual object co-occurrence statistics are learned in a discriminative fashion.
+Object category segmentation is a canonical example of structured labeling problem - individual pixel labels are not obtained independently, but by considering structured relationships over groups of pixels (e.g. [4], [5], [6]).